mappatel2/BuildYourOwnBinary/README.md

 1. User has to select the starting point on the grid from where drawing can be started.
 2. Using the Line Directions Panel on the left user has to draw the pattern

+## How To Play
+There is Windows File Executable in the Build Folde.
+You will have to download the folder and just the run the game to play!

 ## Step 1: Start Point Selection
 Below is the Binary Table that Represents what binary value that corresponds to row and column number of the cell on the grid